 First thing is to sign the Deed of Adherence/Instant Investment Agreement yourself, as a signatory.

-Fill the "Invite your witness" form
+Fill out the "Invite your witness" form

 After signing, a dialog appears, allowing you to set your witness's full name, occupation, and residential address.
-Submit the form, a link appears.
+Submit the form, and a link appears.